dhh1128/codecraft.co/interrupting-my-interruptions.md

 <strong>Not quite a catastrophe</strong>

 To be fair, my job is <em>supposed to be</em> collaborative and communicative; if tech companies just needed architects for their navel-contemplation skills, they could hire much cheaper and quieter employees.
-As I've said repeatedly on this blog, <a title="Why People Are Part of A Software Architecture" href="../../../2008/06/25/why-people-are-part-of-a-software-architecture/" target="_blank">people are part of architecture</a>, and interacting with teammates is both a tool and an end unto itself.
-Those meetings I'm attending (or calling) are how I <a title="Why Mental Models Matter" href="../../../2012/11/05/why-mental-models-matter/" target="_blank">develop shared mental models</a>, motivate and teach, <a title="Roland Whatcott: Manage momentum." href="../../../2012/09/21/roland-whatcott-manage-momentum/" target="_blank">manage momentum</a>, and <a title="Don Kleinschnitz: Put a stake in the ground." href="../../../2012/09/14/don-kleinschnitz-stake/" target="_blank">put a stake in the ground</a>.
-Those wikipedia pages and chat sessions and interesting blog posts are part of <a title="Julie Jones: Learn voraciously." href="../../../2012/09/24/julie-jones-learn-voraciously/" target="_blank">learning voraciously</a>, which is a strategic imperative for any software architect.
+As I've said repeatedly on this blog, <a title="Why People Are Part of A Software Architecture" href="julie-jones-learn-voraciously.md" target="_blank">learning voraciously</a>, which is a strategic imperative for any software architect.

 However, it's possible to have too much of a good thing.